Studio-1947/Framer-Components/README.md

 1. Set the `Send to Email` property to your email address.
 2. (Optional) Customize the `Email Subject`.

+The component will trigger a multi-step overlay:
+1.  **Email**: Uploader enters their email address.
+2.  **Details**: Uploader provides a "Location Description" and optional "GPS Coordinates" (with **Auto-Detect**).

-The component will trigger an overlay asking the uploader for their email.
-Once they confirm, the file and their email will be sent to your inbox via **FormSubmit**.
+Once confirmed, the file, email, and location data are sent to your inbox via **FormSubmit**.

 > **Note**: The first time you use a new email address, you will receive an activation email from FormSubmit.
 You must click "Activate" to start receiving submissions.